serre-lab/brownUnconference/README.md

 * Short talks: 12 minute talks –for those ready to present their research in an **informal** setup.
 Presented research can be in progress and data can be preliminary.

-* Invited talks: Longer talks from faculty members at Brown and outside institutions.

 * Networking & Mind Match: Tailored social and networking programming.
 The unconference is a safe space to share ideas so feel free to send work in progress.
 Members of the Brown community from all academic backgrounds are encouraged to submit an abstract!